Trade Forex Trading

 For example leverage 1:100 or 1:50 or 1:10

-Sometimes the leverage ratio option can also be written as 100:1 or 50:1 or 10:1 depending on your broker.
+Sometimes the leverage ratio also can be written as 100:1 or 50:1 or 10:1 depending on your broker.

-This ratio just explains the amount of leverage whether it's written 100:1 or 1:100.
+The ratio just illustrates the amount of leverage whether it's written 100:1 or 1:100.

 Leverage of 1:100 means you've borrowed using 1:100 and increased your capital 100 times.

-Leverage of 1:50 means you have borrowed using 1:50 & increased your capital 50 times.
+Leverage of 1:50 means you have borrowed using 1:50 and increased your capital 50 times.

-Leverage of 1:10 means you have borrowed using 1:10 & increased your capital 10 times.
+Leverage of 1:10 means you have borrowed using 1:10 and increased your capital 10 times.

 Example:

-We shall us this example to explain what leverage is?
-If your broker gives you leverage of 100:1 (this is the best option to select as the maximum leverage for any account)
+We will use this example to explain what leverage is?
+If your broker assigns you leverage of 100:1 (this the best option to select as the maximum leverage for any account)

-This means you borrow $100 for every dollar you've in your gold account.
+This means you borrow $100 for every $1 you've in your gold account.

 If for 1 dollar the broker gives you 100